Demographics of Romania: Ethnic groups

-Minority populations are greatest in Transylvania and the Banat, areas in the north and west of the country, which were part of the Kingdom of Hungary (after 1867 the Austria-Hungary) until the end of World War I. Even before the union with Romania, ethnic Romanians comprised the overall majority in Transylvania.
+Minority populations are greatest in Transylvania and the Banat, areas in the north and west of the country, which were part of the Kingdom of Hungary (after 1867 Austria-Hungary) until the end of World War I. Even before the union with Romania, ethnic Romanians comprised the overall majority in Transylvania.
 However, ethnic Hungarians and Germans were the dominant urban population until relatively recently, while Hungarians still constitute the majority in Harghita and Covasna counties.

-Romani people constitute one of Romania's largest minorities.
+The Roma constitute one of Romania's largest minorities.
 According to the 2011 Romanian census, they number 621,573 people or 3.08% of the total population, being the second-largest ethnic minority in Romania after Hungarians, with significant populations in Mureș (8.9%) and Călărași (7,47%) counties.
-There are different estimates about the size of the total population of people with Romani ancestry in Romania because a lot of people of Romani descent do not declare themselves Romani.
-The number of Romani people is usually underestimated in official statistics and may represent 5–11% of Romania's population.
+There are different estimates about the size of the total population of people with Roma ancestry in Romania because a lot of people of Roma descent do not declare themselves as Roma.
+The number of the Roma is usually underestimated in official statistics and may represent 5–11% of Romania's population.

+In 2007, the Council of Europe (CoE) estimated that approximately 1.85 million Roma lived in Romania, based on an average between the lowest estimate (1.2 to 2.2 million people) and the highest estimate (1.8 to 2.5 million people) with a maximum percentage of 12%, available at the time; the highest estimate, generated for the year 1991 and originating from a Securitate report, is considered unreliable, and Romanian post-communist censuses have consistently produced far lower figures.
+The CoE's average estimate is equivalent to 8.32% of the population, a figure difficult to verify due to the mobility of Romani and the reluctance of some to disclose their ethnicity.

-After Hungarians and Romani, Ukrainians of Romania are the third-largest minority.
+After the Hungarians and the Roma, the Ukrainians of Romania are the third-largest minority.
 According to the 2011 Romanian census they number 51,703 people, making up 0.3% of the total population.
 Ukrainians mainly live in northern Romania, in areas close to the Ukrainian border.
 Over 60% of all Romanian Ukrainians live in Maramureș County (where they make up 6.77% of the population).